 Big Changes Coming in CY 2025 for Army Continuation Pay

-The Army is planning to make a major revision to its eligibility requirements and calculation of the bonus for CY25.
+The Army is (or was) planning to make a major revision to its eligibility requirements and calculation of the bonus for CY25.
 Luckily, they’ve already published this as a heads-up in the Implementation Plan memo signed on 22 March 2023.

 Eligibility Window